 Snorlax also has a Sitrus Berry that it will consume after it has been weakened enough, which heals its HP by 25% of its maximum.

-If you fail to catch it, it will run off into the mountains, rendering you unable to catch it until much later in the game (presumably at the Pokémon Village, possibly only after becoming Pokémon League Champion), so it's recommended you try to catch it now and save your game beforehand just on the off-chance a critical hit foils your strategy.
+If you fail to catch it, it will run off into the mountains, rendering you unable to catch it until much later in the game (it will return to this bridge after you defeat the Elite Four and Champion), so it's recommended you try to catch it now and save your game beforehand just on the off-chance a critical hit foils your strategy.

 After catching or defeating the Snorlax, the Parfum Palace owner will come by and make an attempt to mend fences with the Shabboneau Castle owner, and then the lot will run off, leaving you and Shauna to yourselves.